-Wall construction Reflective air space details R-Value added by reflective insulation Masonry veneer (70 mm timber frame with internal One 70 mm reflective airspace located between reflective insulation and plasterboard; and 0.95 lining) b.
-One 25 mm anti-glare airspace located between reflective insulation (of not more than 0.2 emittance outwards) and masonry Cavity masonry No airspace between the reflective insulation and the inner leaf of masonry; and 0.50 b.
+Wall construction Reflective airspace details R-Value added by reflective insulation Concrete or masonry with internal plasterboard on battens One 20 mm reflective airspace located between reflective insulation (of not more than 0.05 emittance inwards) and plasterboard 0.48 External wall cladding (70 mm timber frame with internal lining) One 70 mm reflective airspace located between reflective insulation (of not more than 0.05 emittance inwards) and plasterboard 0.43 Masonry veneer (70 mm timber frame with internal lining) a.
+One 70 mm reflective airspace located between reflective insulation and plasterboard; and b.
+One 25 mm anti-glare airspace located between reflective insulation (of not more than 0.2 emittance outwards) and masonry 0.95 Cavity masonry No airspace between the reflective insulation and the inner leaf of masonry; and 0.50 b.
 One 35 mm anti-glare airspace located between reflective insulation (of not more than 0.2 emittance outwards) and the outer leaf of masonry